-In April 2009, Stephen Bustin, a molecular science professor at the school of medicine and dentistry at Queen Mary University of London and an international team of nine scientists, joined forces and developed a set of guidelines for the publishing real time PCR results.
-The resulting Minimum Information for Publication of Quantitative Real Time PCR Experiments (MIQE) guidelines target the reliability of results to help ensure the integrity of the scientific literature, promote consistency between laboratories, and increase experimental transparency.
+Kits Optimized for MIQE Guidelines The Minimum Information for Publication of Quantitative Real Time PCR Experiments (MIQE) guidelines target the reliability of results to help ensure the integrity of the scientific literature, promote consistency between laboratories, and increase experimental transparency.
 MIQE is a set of guidelines that describe the minimum information necessary for evaluating real time PCR experiments and help promote better experimental practice.
-Kits that have been optimized for various real time PCR experiments not only help to simplify PCR workflows, but also help scientists conform to MIQE guidelines.
+Kits that have been optimized for various real time PCR experiments help to simplify PCR workflows and help scientists conform to MIQE guidelines.

-Over the past few years several PCR kits, reagents and enzymes have been developed to help overcome specific challenges in PCR including those associated with GC-rich templates, crude samples and large DNA targets.
-In this section some of the most common challenges in PCR are discussed and the current methods for overcoming such challenges are reviewed.
+Over the past few years several kits, reagents and enzymes have been developed to help overcome specific challenges in PCR including those associated with GC-rich templates, crude samples and large DNA targets.

-The efficiency of PCR amplification is influenced by the nucleotide composition and sequence of the template DNA.
-PCR with GC-rich templates (>60%) can be extremely difficult.
-Localized regions of templates rich in GC residues tend to fold into complex secondary structures that may not melt during the annealing phase of the PCR cycle.
+PCR with GC-rich templates (>60%) can be extremely difficult: Localized regions of templates rich in GC residues tend to fold into complex secondary structures that may not melt during the annealing phase of the PCR cycle.
 These secondary structures cause DNA polymerases to stall, resulting in incomplete and nonspecific amplification.
 In addition, the primers used to amplify GC-rich regions often have a high capacity to form self- and cross-dimers and have a strong tendency to fold into stem-loop structures that can impede the progress of the DNA polymerase along the template molecule.
 Amplification of full-length GC-rich template DNA is often inefficient, and the products of the reaction can contain a high proportion of shorter molecules that result from blockage of the DNA polymerase.
-Despite the inherent challenges, detection of GC-rich sequences is becoming increasingly important and is required for the molecular diagnosis of inherited diseases for example.
+Detection of GC-rich sequences is becoming increasingly important, for example it is required for the molecular diagnosis of inherited diseases.

 Crude Sample PCR

-The ability to use crude samples as templates in PCR eliminates the need for laborious and costly DNA extraction procedures and allows for faster turnaround times from sampling to results.
+The ability to use crude samples as templates in PCR eliminates the need for laborious and costly DNA extraction procedures, enabling faster turnaround times from sampling to results.
 The feasibility of high-throughput or routine crude sample PCR has remained low due to the fact that wild-type DNA polymerases are easily inhibited by several components of crude samples, yielding low success rates and inconsistent results.

-PCR-based tests of blood and soil samples are currently used for diagnostics, forensic analyses and environmental testing.
-Blood samples can be used for PCR-based diagnosis of microbial infection, genetic disease, forensic analysis, blood banking and for human DNA identification.
+PCR-based tests of blood and soil samples are currently used for diagnostics, forensic analyses and environmental applications.
 Several major inhibitors of PCR in human blood have been reported including hemoglobin, IgG, lactoferrin, bile salts and several anticoagulants.
 Sensitive and precise PCR detection of microorganisms in soil is necessary for agricultural purposes, infectious disease control and bioterrorism-related pathogen tests.
 The most potent inhibitor for soil-based PCR is humic acid.
 The inhibitory effect of blood and soil on PCR is associated primarily with inactivation of the DNA polymerase and/or capturing or degradation of the target DNA and primers.

 Several methods have been developed to remove PCR inhibitors from crude samples.
-However, these various purification procedures are not always efficient and can lead to loss of the target DNA.
-Furthermore, these procedures are time-consuming and labor-intensive and increase cost.
+However, these various purification procedures can be inefficient and can lead to loss of the target DNA.
+These procedures are time-consuming, labor-intensive and increase cost.
 In addition, the multiple sample manipulations involved increase the risk of cross-contaminations.
 Some PCR enhancers have shown to be effective in relieving polymerase inhibition and enhancing amplification.
-In addition, several novel DNA polymerases engineered specifically for crude sample PCR have now been developed and are commercially available.
-Currently, DNA extraction prior to PCR appears to be the preferred method of choice for many scientists, but as novel enzymes and enhancers continue to be developed, crude samples such as blood, plasma, soil and tissues are likely to be used more frequently in PCR experiments.
+Several novel DNA polymerases engineered specifically for crude sample PCR have now been developed and are commercially available.
+Currently, DNA extraction prior to PCR appears to be the preferred method of choice.

 Long Range PCR